The eight pronominal verbs most used in Italian

 Loro se la cavano Loro se la sono cavata

-Notice that this verb also includes two pronouns, the first is the reflexive pronoun and the second the direct pronoun la which does not change throughout and affects the past participle which has to end
+Notice that this verb also includes two pronouns, the first is the reflexive pronoun and the second the direct pronoun la, which does not change throughout and affects the past participle, which ends in -a.

 8. Sentirsela

-Sentirsela means to have the strength, courage, energy (or skill) to do something which is perceived as difficult or taxing, burdensome.
-It means to feel up to.
+This pronominal verb means to have the strength, courage, or skill to do something that is difficult, taxing, or burdensome – in other words, to feel up to it.

-It can also mean to be in shape to do something not necessarily difficult, but which requires some energy.
+It can also be used for something not necessarily difficult, but that requires some energy.
 In this case, it means to feel like doing something.

 Here are examples:

-• Hai una gamba rotta, te le senti di uscire?
+• Hai una gamba rotta, te la senti di uscire?

 You have a broken leg, do you feel up to going out?